 Q If my partner, parent, or anyone else calls to ask if I used your services, what do you tell them?

 Since we cannot confirm or deny any contact with a specific person, or in broad terms, no one outside of the program will be informed of your call or the details of your communication with us.

 You have a variety of options to move forward if you recognize the name or voice of an advocate on the hotline.
 If knowing the advocate is something you find helpful or positive, you can certainly speak with them on the hotline or in person, and confidentiality will still apply.
 If you do not want to talk to the person you have recognized, you can request to speak with the advocate who is providing back-up support for that shift.
-On-call advocates always work in pairs to maximize safety and support for the community.
+On-call advocates always work with a staff advocate to maximize safety and support for the community.
 In this situation, we appreciate your patience as the advocates transfer the phone.
-If you find that you are not comfortable speaking with a peer, staff in Health and Wellness Education are also trained as advocates.
-They do not have shifts on the hotline, but are available in their office to provide confidential support to our community.
+Staff advocates also are available to provide confidential support to our community.
 Additionally, our advocates can direct you to other campus or community resources.

 Choosing a place or person for support is an extremely personal choice.
 MiddSafe can provide information about all of these options (and more).
 Support is not one size fits all, and this list does not represent a ranking or hierarchy.

 MiddSafe volunteers are Middlebury College students who have been trained as crisis workers under Vermont state law.
 We are here to listen, support, and provide the campus community with information on both campus and community resources, college policy, state law.